shindavid/AlphaZeroArcade/README.md

 If you have access to multiple machines, you can launch `run_docker.py` on each of them, and then launch commands to effectively perform a big distributed AlphaZero run.

-### VSCode

-Once you have a Docker container running via `./run_docker.py`, the best workflow is to have your IDE connect to it.

-For VSCode, this can be accomplished as follows:

-1. Install the "Remote Development" extension.
-2. Launch the Command Palette with `Ctrl + Shift + P`, and search for "Attach to Running Container".
-3. Select the container

 ### Building

 Within your docker container, from the `/workspace/repo/` directory, run: